x close

 The customer journey tracks a prospect from the moment they discover your brand, to when they buy from you (and beyond).
 Having an in-depth understanding of this process is essential for revenue marketers who want to better serve their customers.

-To gain this understanding, you need to start with customer journey mapping, which is a visual way of predicting what actions a potential customer might take when they first interact with your business.
-This can be done in a number of ways such as profiling your target buyer personas, outlining the touch points, and identifying the actions you can take at each of these touch points to address your prospects’ paint points.
+This can be done in several ways such as profiling your target buyer personas, outlining the touch points, and identifying the actions you can take at each of these touch points to address your prospects’ paint points.

 Fortunately, revenue marketing is the perfect way to facilitate this.
 Revenue marketing breaks down the silos between marketing and sales, encouraging more collaboration between the departments.
 Sales have access to a lot of incredibly useful data points that often aren’t shared with marketing.
-Under the revenue marketing model, marketing would have access to everything sales does, and vice versa.
-This gives marketing an even greater understanding of the customer journey beyond the point of sale.

 Personalized customer experiences